simulk/dose/README.md

 # dose
-Netty base file server that supports weak and strong etag
+Netty based file server that supports weak and strong etag

 Starting point of the application is `Bootstrap.main`